AI Automation Guide: How to Automate Repetitive Tasks

 Common Mistakes to Avoid

 Mistake 1: Treating AI output as finished work.
 Even strong models produce fluent but unsupported claims.
+Stanford’s 2026 AI Index found documented AI incidents rose to 362 in 2025, up from 233 in 2024.
+Quality control is not optional.

 Mistake 4: Using consumer tools for sensitive business or student data without checking policy.
+Verify data handling, retention, and compliance requirements before pasting sensitive information.

 Mistake 5: Automating a bad process instead of improving it first.
+AI amplifies whatever workflow you give it.
+If your approval process is broken, AI just automates broken approvals faster.

 Another common mistake: comparing tools only by headline capability.
 A tool that looks impressive in a demo may fail in a daily workflow if it lacks integrations, admin controls, export options, citations, collaboration, or predictable pricing.
 The right tool is the one your team can use safely and repeatedly.